bhavikbhagwani/AgileJeera6/README.md

 The Makefile contains a target to execute or run several commands.

-## Cloning App
+## Cloning App and Terminal

+We encourage you to play in Git Bash as a terminal.
-With the terminal navigate to the location you want the game and execute this command:
+With the terminal navigate to the location you want the game in and execute this command:

     git clone https://github.com/bhavikbhagwani/AgileJeera6.git